-The student will provide the Examination Committee with a written proposal for their Ph.D. program at least 2 weeks before the date of the examination.
+The student will provide the Examination Committee with a written proposal for his or her PhD program at least 2 weeks before the date of the examination.
 The proposal should include a background/literature review, rationale, objectives and/or hypothesis, methods and discussion of the anticipated findings and/or their interpretation.
-The proposal should be a maximum of 20 pages of double-spaced text with 1 inch margins all around and font size no smaller than Times New Roman 12, or Arial 11.
+The proposal should be a maximum of 20 pages of double-spaced text with 1inch margins all around and font size no smaller than Times New Roman 12, or Arial 11.
 An unlimited number of references, tables and figures may be included as an appendix.